 Also, Taiwan composes 17.6% of VWO, compared to 15.6% of IEMG.

-This is the primary discrepancy as VWO and IEMG have an almost identical fee of 0.10%, and 0.11% respectively.
+This is the primary discrepancy, as VWO and IEMG have almost identical fees of 0.10% and 0.11%, respectively.

-In line with the similarities between the two, the two funds added Chinese A-Shares at different times.
+In line with the similarities, the two funds added Chinese A-Shares at different times.
 The Vanguard fund started including them in 2015, while the iShares fund began adding them in 2018.

 What’s an Emerging Market?

-From an academic standpoint, an emerging market refers to a market or country that possesses some characteristics of a developed economy.
+From an academic standpoint, an emerging market refers to a market or country with some characteristics of a developed economy.
 These markets are experiencing considerable economic growth and are evolving from “developing” to “developed” economies.

-However, as it relates to investment the term “Emerging Market” does not have a one-size-fits-all definition.
+However, regarding investment, the term “Emerging Market” does not have a one-size-fits-all definition.

 Yet, the MSCI has classified South Korea as an emerging rather than a developed economy.

-This is somewhat ironic since the S&P 500 index which is a top benchmark index for the US stock market, has acknowledged the country as a developed market for over twenty years.
+This is somewhat ironic since the S&P 500 index, a top benchmark index for the US stock market, has acknowledged the country as a developed market for over twenty years.

-FTSE considered South Korea as an emerging market until 2009 when it ‘promoted’ the country to a developed market.
+FTSE considered South Korea an emerging market until 2009, when it ‘promoted’ the country to a developed market.

-However, MSCI points out several factors that disqualify South Korea as a developed market.
+However, MSCI points out several factors disqualifying South Korea as a developed market.